stanford-sdss/postdoc_onboarding/README.md

 # Computational Onboarding for SDSS Postdocs: An intro to using the `serc` partition

 Welcome to the [SDSS Center for Computation](https://sdss-compute.stanford.edu/)!
 We provide many computing resources including access to the `serc` partition on [Sherlock](https://www.sherlock.stanford.edu/), a supercomputer here on campus.
 Using `serc` give you priority access to compute machines within Sherlock.
 Today we'll get you started on using `serc` resources.
-You can use `serc` in an interactive capacity, which allows you to interact with the Sherlock supercomputer and the Oak storage space as if you were using your own laptop, or you can schedule a job using SLURM, which provides with larger and longer access times.
+You can use `serc` in an interactive capacity, which allows you to interact with the Sherlock supercomputer and the Oak storage space as if you were using your own laptop, or you can schedule a job using Slurm, which provides with larger and longer access times.

 ### Live Code Agenda:
 1. Open an [interactive session](https://ondemand.sherlock.stanford.edu/pun/sys/dashboard/batch_connect/sessions), pointing to Oak